-There is good evidence that exercise can help with many MS symptoms, and also with general quality of life.
-Find out how you can incorporate it into your daily life:
+There is good evidence that exercise can help with MS symptoms, and quality of life.

-- Pace yourself with activities, especially gardening in the summer.
-It is easy to get carried away but ensure you have enough tea breaks as well!
+- Everyone's MS is different so pace yourself with activities, especially gardening in the summer.
+It is easy to get carried away but ensure you have enough breaks as well!

 - Keep all your joints moving and muscles active.
-If you are sitting in a wheelchair most of the day, small movements like bending or straightening your knees or marching your legs up and down can be vital to keep those joints well "oiled"
+If you're sitting in a wheelchair most of the day, small movements like bending or straightening your knees or marching your legs up and down can be vital to keep those joints well 'oiled'

 - Adopt the "24 hour" approach when moving around.
 For example ensure every time you stand up or walk around the motion and posture is performed to your best ability